clairemanthey/space_website/README.md

 ![My Image](space_tourism_tablet.png)

-Used semantic HTML to optimize SEO and make the accessible for all users

 Used a combination of flexbox and grid for responsive design

 Used CSS custom properties to build the website and keep the CSS organized and less repetitive with easily remembered variable names, and build a cascade to make the code cleaner and less repetitive.